maxi-blocks/maxi-blocks/readme.txt

 12. Load an icon from the editing experience: Simplify your design process with our easy-to-follow method for loading icons directly from your editing experience.

 == Changelog ==

+_Updates: 21 November 2023_
+MaxiBlocks V1.5.4
+* Fix: Interaction Builder settings breaking Group block in some cases.
+* Update: Speed optimization for editing lists on WordPress 6.4+
+* Update: Disable support chat by default on new sites.

 _Updates: 10 November 2023_
 MaxiBlocks V1.5.3